tkf/compapp/doc/source/features.rst

      - `.DirectoryDataStore`
-     - Simulation is run with a specified data directory in which simulation parameters and results are saved.  :term:`Nested classes` such as `Simulator` and `Plotter` may use sub-paths.
+     - Simulation is run with a specified data directory in which simulation parameters and results are saved.  :term:`Nested classes <nested class>` such as `.Simulator` and `.Plotter` may use sub-paths.
    * - `.Simulator`
      - `.DirectoryDataStore`
      - `.Simulator` uses the same |datastore| property as `.SimulationApp`.
 However, it is usually nests in some :term:`owner app`.
-In this case, `.DirectoryDataStore` automatically allocate sub-directory under the directory used by the :term:`owner app`.
+In this case, `.DirectoryDataStore` automatically allocates sub-directory under the directory used by the :term:`owner app`.
    * - `.Plotter`, `.DataLoader`
      - `.SubDataStore`